 All of these kludges will lack calibration, and they will lack a Color Negative option.
 The proper film scanning equipment will offer the color negative mode option to automatically compensate for the orange mask color in color negatives.
 This color correction for color negatives won't be at all easy to do manually if inverting after the scan.
-Two aids are a free Photoshop plugin and also Chuck Pink's technique to do this using Photoshop.

 The HP 6200 scanner included an unusual "passive slide adapter".
 It is a small tent-like housing containing two steel mirrors at 90 degrees to each other, each at 45 degrees to the glass bed, in a small prism-like configuration, to redirect lamp light up and over and back down through the top of the slide.
 This did not turn off the lamp in the lower unit, so there is reflected light from the bottom of the slide.
 The scanners may be fine for prints and documents, but the various free slide or film adapters in general are often more nearly toys.
 If you expect performance like from a real film scanner, you will surely be disappointed.
 A real TMA on a middle to high-end flatbed can give decent results, but don't expect much from the various simple free film adapter gadgets.
 Scanning film needs a more serious tool.

 Check out Don Maxwell's web site describing his technique of making a HP-like reflector from a sheet of white paper to scan slides on a flatbed.
 Don previously described using a desk lamp above the slide, but says this is a better way.